 When prepping on a budget, you should first know how much you can spend.
-Knowing how much you can spend requires analyzing your income and expenses and setting a budget.
+Understanding how much you can spend requires analyzing your income and expenses and setting a budget.
 Once you have a budget figured out, you’ll be able to determine how much you can spend on your preparedness.

 Save Money When You Are Able

 Water is one of life’s necessities.
 Therefore, you should try to save up as much as possible.
 By saving your used drink bottles, you can store up a decent amount of emergency water.
-Just make sure before filling the bottle that you thoroughly wash them.
+Just make sure before filling the container that you thoroughly wash them.
 Once refilled, store the bottles in a dark place, such as a cupboard, closet, or basement.
-Water stored this way should be used, rotated and replaced every six months.
+Water stored this way should be used, rotated, and replaced every six months.
 You should also consider buying water filters, which will be needed should you exhaust your water supply.
 The water filter will aid with the removal of impurities and bacteria if you must refill your water from a questionable source.

-When it comes to shelter, there are many options.
-The first option is where you live.
+When it comes to housing, there are many options.
+The first choice is where you live.
 Whenever the situation permits, remain in your home.
 You’re already paying for it, and this is where you are most comfortable and established, so take advantage of it.
-Next, you should have some sort of shelter ready, should you have to leave your home.
+Next, you should have some shelter ready, should you have to leave your home.
 This shelter can be your car, a tent, a tarp, etc. Ultimately, you’ll need something to keep you out of the elements and provide as much comfort as possible.
 Doing so can be done inexpensively, such as buying a $10 tarp rather than a $100 tent.

 These are some of the high points when prepping on a budget.
 The key to all this is to avoid being overwhelmed at the beginning.
 Odds are, TEOTWAWKI won’t happen tomorrow, next month, or next year.
-Stay the course, gather reliable information and make solid plans.
+Stay the course, gather reliable information, and make solid plans.
 Once you do, you will be on your way to improving your preparedness one step at a time.
 Each step you take will put you one step closer to being prepared.

-Lastly, never forget, you’re just one prep away.
+Never forget, you’re just one prep away.